Ranked Enumeration of Conjunctive Query Results: Main Result

 For the instance shown above and the query decomposition that we have fixed, relation $R_i$ covers bag $\mB_i, i \in [4]$.
 Each relation has size $N = 2$.
 Since the relations are already materialized, we only need to perform a full reducer pass, which can be done in linear time.
 This step removes tuple $(3,1)$ from relation $R_2$ as it does not join with any tuple in $R_1$.

-\autoref{fig:preprocessing} shows the state of priority queues after the pre-processing step.
-For convenience, $\theta$ in each cell $\langle \theta, [p_1, \dots, p_k], \mnext \rangle$ is shown using the primary key of the tuple and pointers $p_i$ and $\mnext$ are shown using colored dots \mytikzdot\ representing the memory location it points to.
-The cell in a memory location is followed by the partial aggregated score of the tuple formed by creating the tuple from the pointers in the cell recursively.
-For instance, the score of the tuple formed by joining $(y=1,z=1) \in R_2$ with $(z=1,w=1)$ from $R_3$ and $(z=1,u=1)$ in $R_4$ is $1+1+1=3$ (shown as \mytikzcell\ in the figure).
-Each cell in every priority queue points to the top element of the priority queue of child nodes that are joinable.
-Note that since both tuples in $R_1$ join with the sole tuple from $R_2$, they point to the same cell. \end{example}
+Figure~1(A) shows the state of priority queues after the pre-processing step.
+For convenience, $\theta$ in each cell $\langle \theta, [p_1, \dots, p_k], \mnext \rangle$ is shown using the primary key of the tuple and pointers $p_i$ and $\mnext$ are shown using the address of the cell it points to. \hlrone{For example, the tuple $(id=1, \mathbf{w_2}=1, \mathbf{y}=1, \mathbf{z}=1)$ in relation $R_2$ is shown as cell \mytikzcell\ with $\theta = id = 1$ and an empty $\mnext$.
+The cell in a memory location is followed by the score of the tuple formed by creating the tuple from the pointers in the cell recursively.} For instance, the score of the tuple formed by joining $(\mathbf{y}=1, \mathbf{z}=1) \in R_2$ with $(\mathbf{z}=1, \mathbf{p}=1)$ from $R_3$ and $(\mathbf{z}=1, \mathbf{1}=1)$ in $R_4$ is $1+1+1=3$ (shown as \mytikzcell\ in the figure)\footnote{Note that since our ranking function is sum, we use $v^\star(x) = 0$ for each variable.
+This allows us to only look at the ``partial" score of tuples that join in a particular subtree.}.
+The pointer addresses \hlrone{(which have been chosen arbitrarily)} $\mathtt{30}$ and $\mathtt{40}$ refer to the topmost cell in the priority queue for $\mB_3$ and $\mB_4$.
+Each cell in every priority queue points to the top element of the priority queue of child nodes that it joins with.
+Note that since both tuples in $R_1$ join with the sole tuple from $R_2$, they point to the same cell. \end{exa}

+\begin{lem} The runtime of Algorithm~\ref{algo:preprocessing} is ${O}(|D|^\mfhw)$.
+Moreover, at the end of the algorithm, the resulting data structure has size $O(|D|^\mfhw)$. \end{lem} \begin{proof} It is known that the materialization of each bag can be done in time $O(|D|^\fhw)$, and the full reducer pass is linear in the size of the bags~\cite{yannakakis1981algorithms}.
+For the second step of the preprocessing algorithm, observe that for each valuation in a bag, the algorithm performs only a constant number of operations (the number of children in the tree plus one), where each operation takes a constant time (since insert and top can be done in $O(1)$ time for the priority queue).
+Hence, the second step needs $O(|D|^\fhw)$ time as well.

+Regarding the space requirements, it is easy to see that the data structure uses only constant space for every valuation in each bag, hence the space is bounded by $O(|D|^\fhw)$. \end{proof}